Angela was a foster parent for eight years and has four daughters. She has taken many courses to help her better

 7 Well-Loved Card Games for 2 People

-- Double Solitaire: The first is a variation of the popular game Solitaire.
+- Double Solitaire: The is a variation of the popular game Solitaire.
 It has many of the same rules as its independent counterpart, although it has a competitive twist: you can actually increase your opponent’s pile while making your pile smaller.

 - Speed: The second game, also intended for two players, tests your speed and your opponent’s.
 It is a very quick game and fittingly named Speed.